rcrowther/django-img/README.md

 An ImageOneToManyField implies an image pool.
 Many connections to one image.
 This is a  classic computing problem of reference counting.
 Best avoided.

-### Automatic deletion of reform objects
-Reforms are treated as objects generated automatically, so automatic deletion is not controversial.
-Moreover, the template tag accesses reforms through the Image model so if the model for original image is deleted, the reforms are useless.
-Reform models are deleted by default, and so are the files.

-### Automatic deletion of files
-The application provides a signals solution.

-#### Auto-delete Image files
-Image file deletion is optional.
-To auto-delete, use a custom repository and set the Image model attribute 'auto_delete_files=True'.

-#### Auto-delete Reform files
-Reform files are deleted with the reform.
-There is nothing else to do.